 Saving Sight /Roatán

-The Clinic is located in Sandy Bay and all people are welcome.
-The Clinic treats approximately 80-120 patients in a typical day usually about 65% adults and 35% children.
-It operates five days per week, starting at 8:00am until 5:00pm.
+The Clinic is currently located in Sandy Bay and all people are welcome.
+The Clinic treats approximately 80-100 patients in a typical day usually about 65% adults and 35% children.
+It operates five days per week, starting at 8:00 am until 5:00 pm.
 More than 3500 patients consider the Clinic to be their primary medical care provider.
-Thus far, more than 50,000 patients have been treated in the Clinic.
+Thus far, more than 55,000 patients have been treated in the Clinic.

 Due to the limited number of medical facilities available on the island of Roatan, patients come from all corners of the island and the mainland to seek treatment or medications.
 The Clinic provides a needed service to people who would otherwise likely not seek treatment due to costs and the crowded condition of the local public hospital.

-Students' primary responsibility will be to perform Snelling chart vision screenings on students in the local schools for third grade through high school.
-This has been performed for the last four years and will continue this year.
+Students’ primary responsibility will be to perform Snelling chart vision screenings on students in the local schools between 3rd and 10th grade.
+This has been performed for the last five years and will continue this year.
 Demographic information will also be collected to assess whether certain demographic characteristics are associated with vision problems.

-• Vision screening in the schools grade 3 and up in surrounding communities as well as collection of data for Health Assessment for The Colonia.
+- Vision screening in the schools grade 3 and up in surrounding communities

 Project Application Process

-Students must fill out and submit a project application, CV and recent transcript to GH-Education@duke.edu by October 14, 2019.
+Students must fill out and submit a project application, CV and recent transcript to GH-Education@duke.edu by October 15, 2020.
 Students may apply to no more than two project opportunities and a separate application must be completed for each SRT project site.
-The scheduled interviews for this project location will take place during the week of October 23.
-Any questions regarding the application, interview dates or general project information should be directed to Lysa MacKeen.
+The scheduled interviews for this project location will take place during the week of October 29 and November 2.
+Any questions regarding the application, interview dates or general project information should be directed to Lysa MacKeen or Erin Degerman.